 Your lease-signing experience will vary depending on several factors.
 Are you renting from a management company or an independent landlord?
 Did you use an agent or find your apartment on your own?
 Did you need a guarantor to help you secure the apartment?

 The lease will be prepared for you after your application goes through.
-If you don't hear about the application in two to three days, call the landlord or your broker to find out where things stand.
+If you don't hear about the application in two to three days, call the landlord or your agent to find out where things stand.
 Once the credit check goes through and you're approved, you can expect to sign the lease at the building you'll be renting in.
 If you are renting from a management company that has several holdings, you'll go to the address of one of those holdings.
 Signing a lease almost always happens during business hours on a weekday, so be prepared to take time off from work.

 Almost always, the lease signing happens in conjunction with a walk-through of the apartment you'll be leasing.
 Bring a camera and take pictures.
 You will be expected to leave the apartment in the same condition you found it, so make sure you've documented the condition it's in at the lease signing.

 You'll need to bring a check - almost always a bank check - to cover the previously agreed on amount, a security deposit and either the first month's rent or the first and last month's rent.
 If you are renting a rent-stabilized apartment, the landlord can only ask for the first month's rent and a security deposit no higher than one month's rent.
 You should be able to receive the security deposit back when you move out, so you might ask your landlord where he'll be keeping it (i.e. which bank).
 Some extremely good landlords will keep it in a separate account for you and give you back the interest it accrued while you were a tenant.
 These are the landlords you feel sorry to leave.
 Usually, your lease will serve as a receipt for these funds, but confirm that, just in case.
 First rule of renting - always get a receipt.